IsmaelMousa/playing-with-datasets/README.md

 - Understand different tokenization, batching, and padding techniques.
 - Identify and choose suitable **datasets** from the **Hugging Face** hub.
 - Practice applying preprocessing to real raw data from A to Z.

+>[!NOTE]
-  - >
+>
 > Here I used raw wikipedia dataset and applying the preprocessing operations such as:
 > 1. Removing unnecessary columns.
 > 2. Shuffling data.
 > 3. Computing article body lengths.
 > 4. Filtering content.
 > 5. Cleaning HTML character codes.
 > 6. Converting between Datasets and DataFrames.
 > 7. Splitting the data into training and testing sets.

 ## Usage
 1. Clone this repository to your local machine: